GRCDEV/ArduSim/help/setup.md

         python -m pip install --user lxml
         python -m pip install --user uavcan

 6. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
-In the terminal input this lines:
+In the terminal, input this lines:

         git clone git://github.com/ArduPilot/ardupilot.git
         cd ardupilot